MambaEviScrib: Mamba and Evidence-Guided Consistency Enhance CNN Robustness for Scribble-Based Weakly Supervised Ultrasound Image Segmentation: Experiment and results

-We visualized the segmentation results as shown in Fig.~\ref{fig:CardiacUDA}, aiming to provide a clear and intuitive understanding of the performance differences between various methods.
-The green arrows in the figure pointed out the regions where segmentation errors occurred.
-As seen from the figure, the images in the first and second rows exhibited higher quality and clearer boundaries compared to those in the third and fourth rows, resulting in overall better segmentation outcomes.
+We visualized the segmentation results as shown in Figure~\ref{fig:CardiacUDA}, aiming to provide a clear and intuitive understanding of the performance differences between various methods.
+As seen from the figure, the images in the first and second rows exhibited higher quality and clearer boundaries compared to other rows, resulting in overall better segmentation outcomes.
 Most segmentation methods committed errors in segmenting the images in the third and fourth rows, whereas our method avoided the severe mistake of misidentifying anatomical structural locations.
+The sixth row shows that other methods failed to segment the left atrium, whereas our approach successfully achieved it.
 In relative terms, pCE, USTM, and DMPLS exhibited a higher number of segmentation error regions.
 From the figure, we observed that the most prevalent error was the misidentification of other cardiac chambers as the left atrium, likely attributed to the small proportion of the left atrium's area in most echocardiographic images, rendering it challenging for weakly supervised models to adequately capture the characteristics of the left atrium.
 Furthermore, our observations revealed that ScribbleVC tended to adopt a conservative approach in segmenting certain regions, such as the left and right ventricles in the figure, failing to fully delineate the target objects.
 Conversely, it exhibited a more aggressive segmentation in other regions, like the left and right atria in the figure, by erroneously including substantial non-target areas within the segmentation.
 While it has been reported to excel in magnetic resonance image segmentation in the literature~\cite{li2023scribblevc}, it may not be adaptable to the segmentation of ultrasound images.

 In summary, our MambaEviSrib demonstrated promising performance in the multi-class segmentation of echocardiography, featuring a reduction in critical errors and generally improved segmentation accuracy.
-Moreover, our method depicted edge details more accurately, indicating its perception of global morphological characteristics.
+Moreover, our method depicted edge details more accurately, indicating its perception of global morphological characteristics and fusion of global and local information.